btcode23/Twitter-Alternative-Share-URL/README.md

 # Twitter-Fix-URL
 ### Links: https://greasyfork.org/en/scripts/491145-twitter-fix-url | https://github.com/btcode23/Twitter-Alternative-Share-URL</br>
+This project is mainly for Twitter/X. There is a Bsky version of this code at https://github.com/btcode23/Twitter-Alternative-Share-URL/blob/main/bsky_alternative_share_url.user.js but won't be updated as quickly.

 ### This script adds a button to share a tweet with an alterantive URL than the default "X" link.</br>The purpose is to easily share tweets to another platform but with a different URL for embedding reasons.</br>(Example: posting on Discord using fixvx)
-#### Also added another JS file that also supports Bsky but UI won't be updated as quickly as X if an issue occurs.

 --------------------
 ![alt text](https://raw.githubusercontent.com/btcode23/Twitter-Fix-URL/main/button-screenshot.png)